Padmé Amidala: Attack of the Clones

 Padmé returns in Attack of the Clones (2002), which is set ten years after The Phantom Menace.
 She now represents Naboo in the Galactic Senate and leads a faction opposed to the Military Creation Act that would create an army of clones for the Galactic Republic, which has been threatened by a growing Separatist movement.
 As she arrives on Coruscant to cast her vote, assassins hired by the Separatists attempt to kill her.
-Obi-Wan and his apprentice Anakin are assigned to protect Padmé.
+Jedi Knight Obi-Wan Kenobi and his apprentice Anakin are assigned to protect Padmé.
 Palpatine sends Padmé into hiding on Naboo, where she and Anakin struggle to maintain a platonic relationship despite their obvious mutual attraction.

 When Anakin has a vision of his mother Shmi in danger, Padmé accompanies him to Tatooine in a failed attempt to rescue her from a band of Tusken Raiders.
 Anakin returns to Padmé with his mother's body and confesses that he slaughtered the entire Tusken tribe.
 Padmé is troubled by what Anakin has done, but nevertheless comforts him.
-After they receive a message from Obi-Wan, Padmé and Anakin go to Geonosis to aid him, only to be captured and condemned to death by the Separatist leader and Sith Lord Count Dooku.
+After they receive a message from Obi-Wan, Padmé and Anakin go to Geonosis to help him, only to be captured and sentenced to death by the Separatist leader and Sith Lord Count Dooku.
 Facing execution, Padmé and Anakin profess their love for each other.
 They are saved from death by an army of Jedi and clone troopers, led by the Jedi Masters Mace Windu and Yoda.
 The ensuing battle marks the beginning of the Clone Wars.
-Afterwards, Padmé and Anakin are married in a secret ceremony on Naboo, as it is against the Jedi Code to get married.
-The wedding is only attended by droids C-3PO and R2-D2.
-After the marriage, the newlyweds return to Coruscant for a senate meeting that would change their lives forever.
+Afterwards, Padmé and Anakin are married in a secret ceremony on Naboo, as marriage is prohibited by the Jedi Code.
+The wedding is witnessed only by the droids C-3PO and R2-D2.